katharinalisalin/demo-bug-template/contribution.md

   [ask a question]: https://github.com/squidfunk/mkdocs-material/discussions

-  ---
+Our community is vast and includes many curious people who share workarounds or discuss new features or implementations.
+Therefore, new discussions or issues appear multiple times a day, which means the issue tracker or the discussion board contains a lot of valuable knowledge for both new and experienced users of Material for MkDocs.
+We see our issue tracker and discussion board as a knowledge base where our community and we maintainers share important information for the community.

 ### Code of Conduct

-Our issue tracker fuctions as a knowdledge base.
  It should be easily searchable and a place for our community to share knowledge, solutions, workaround and discuss.

 When opening an issue, you should keep the following things in mind:
 - your issue will stay in this project, for people to read for years to come